Please help us share God's truths and hope in Christ.

 Mark 14:14 And wheresoever he shall go in, say ye to the goodman of the house, The Master saith, Where is the guestchamber [kataluma]where I shall eat the passover with my disciples?

-When an Inn is Really an Inn
+When an Inn is an Inn

 Luke 10:34 And [the Samaritan] went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.

-Luke 10:35 And on the morrow when he departed, he took out two pence, and gave them to the host [innkeeper], and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.
+Luke 10:35 And on the morrow when he departed, he took out two pence and gave them to the host [innkeeper], and said unto him, Take care of him and whatsoever thou spendest more, when I come again, I will repay thee.

 Upper Room vs Lower Level

-This does raise a question of why a relative would have turned away a pregnant woman.
+This does raise the question of why a relative would have turned away a pregnant woman, even if the upper room was filled.
 A possible explanation is that Mary’s pregnancy would have been considered shameful.
-Mary had become pregnant before she married Joseph.
-This was a sin of great disgrace.
-And, since betrothal was legally binding like marriage, Joseph even had the right to put Mary to death (Matthew 1:18-19) for having committed adultery.
+Mary was pregnant during her betrothal to Joseph.
+They were not yet married.
+That would have been a sin of great disgrace, and since betrothal was legally binding, Joseph even had the right to put Mary to death (Matthew 1:18-19) for having committed adultery.
 Of course, he did not because he loved her.
-It was only after his decision to “put her away privately” (Mat 1:19) that an angel appeared to him and told him about the conception of Jesus.

 Rejected by His Own